 Review summary: Panasonic G1 vs Leica D-LUX Typ 109

 So how do things add up?
-Is there a clear favorite between the Panasonic G1 and the Leica D-LUX Typ 109?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Panasonic G1 or the Leica D-LUX Typ 109 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.